GanyongMo/PlutoSDR_BLE_Stream_Capturing/README.md

 With the ADALAM-PLUTO, we can realize the data capturing through Matlab, Simulink, Gnu Radio and so forth.

-    1. For the Matlab, the first is the Pluto environment setting, we can follow the instruction (matlab.doc).
+    1. For the Matlab, the first is the Pluto environment setting, we can follow the instruction (Capturing_Matlab.pdf).